kmarx-kmarx-kmarx/pipeline/README.md

 ### fstacker usage

+note that `use_gpu = True` isn't always faster than using the CPU for focus stacking.
+It is unclear what determines the speed.

 1. to use fstacker as a script, set `CLI = TRUE` in `main()` in `fstacker.py` and set the constants.
 Then, run the file.
 2. to use the command line interface, set `CLI = TRUE` in `main()` in `fstacker.py`.
 Navigate to the directory `fstacker.py` is in, activate the conda environment if necessary, and run `python -m fstacker --help` to see all the flags and how to set them.